And also the day for the post on the “Bolognese Sauce” finally arrived 😀

 - 1,5 Kg minced beef (read above for details)

-- 300 g pancetta, preferably not smoked but “dolce (sweet)”, as we call it in Italy, or if smoked just very very little (read above for details)
+- 300 g pancetta, preferably not smoked but “dolce (sweet)”, as we call it in Italy (read above for details)

 - 1 or 2 chicken livers, optional (if you use it remove absolutely every trace of green bile, otherwise it will be very bitter)